code4recovery/tsml-ui/README.md

 ### Change the map style

-Mapbox maps can be styled by creating a [custom map style](https://docs.mapbox.com/studio-manual/guides/map-styling/) and adding it to the `tsml_react_config` object.
+Mapbox maps can be styled by picking a [classic Mapbox style](https://docs.mapbox.com/api/maps/styles/#classic-mapbox-styles) or creating a [custom map style](https://docs.mapbox.com/studio-manual/guides/map-styling/) and adding it to the `tsml_react_config` object.

 ```js
 var tsml_react_config = {